DENDRANTHEMA ‘Pumpkin Igloo ’

 Look out daily for slugs and snails check your local garden centre for best controls, an idea I have seen is to place an old roof tile on ground, snails go under here during daytime just turn over and pick them off each day.

-Regular weeding whenever you can will keep weeds under control they will continue to grow during periods of mild weather.
+Regular weeding and hoeing whenever you can will keep weeds under control they will continue to grow during periods of mild weather.

 Look out for Vine Weevil damage, damage shows when plants start to wilt, on inspection roots will have been badly eaten

 you may also see white c shaped larvae, apply a biological control, plants in containers are unlikely to recover.

 Leaf clearing will start now as trees and shrubs start to turn and loose leaves.

 Continue to mow lawn regularly, while weather is open and temps are above 5°c grass will keep growing but do not cut as short as you would in summer, keep edges neat,

 Keep clearing leaves off lawns as they will block light, hold in moisture increasing risk of disease, moss and algae.